NOAH 2001 DVD VHS

 Jun Akiyama & Akira Taue vs. Takeshi Morishima & Takeshi Rikio.
 Mainly a showcase for the Takeshi's, who were in the biggest match of their career given the semifinal on the most important NOAH show up to this point in time.
 They are big and work hard, but I don't like their offense much and they are kind of plodding and mechanical.
 Morishima is clearly the better of the two.
 He's not a striker in the sense of having a bunch of different kicks and whatnot, but in the All Japan sense of using the same couple hard blows like the elbow a bunch of times.
 He's a better striker than Taue.
 Taue was probably the best in the match though.
 He worked a lot more and harder than Akiyama, doing a lot to help get the Takeshi's over.
 Akiyama did some good things when he was in, but it would have been a lot better if he mirrored the intensity and effort of his coworkers.
 Not a match I'd want to watch over and over, but the crowd got into it and the Takeshi's more or less came off as having arrived so it was successful. **3/4

-GHC Tournament Heavykyu Kesshosen: Mitsuharu Misawa vs. Yoshihiro Takayama.
+GHC Tournament Heavykyu Kesshosen: Mitsuharu Misawa vs. Yoshihiro Takayama 21:12.
 This was worked like Misawa vs. Kawada except obviously Takayama is not in the same stratosphere as Kawada.
-Takayama was on offense most of the match so the fans would believe in him.
-His strikes are a lot stiffer than they used to be, but still not to the point where you don't mind that, with the exception of a couple suplexes and submissions, it's still all he does.
-I was going to say he's more accurate, but he actually busted Misawa's chin open with a hard kick that was supposed to be to the chest.
-He opened the cut up further with some punches so Misawa had blood all over his neck.
-Takayama's offense was very much unfocused though.
+Takayama was on offense most of the match, so the fans would believe in him and also so he didn't have to sell.
+His strikes were a lot stiffer than they used to be, but still not to the point where you don't mind that, with the exception of a couple suplexes and submissions, it's all he does.
+Well, keeping it simple is best for Takayama, but 17 minutes of his offense doesn't make for scintilating entertainment even in the rare instance such as today where he executed way over his head.
+He did make on crucial mistake, actually busting Misawa's chin open with a hard kick that was supposed to be to the chest.
+He improvised decently, opening the cut up further with some punches so Misawa had blood all over his neck, but as a whole Takayama's offense was very much unfocused.
 Aside from the accident, he did his best damage with suplexes onto a table and the ramp, but those were almost the only moves directed at Misawa's back.
 It was a little more submission oriented due to Takayama's shooter gimmick, but otherwise it was basically Misawa by numbers.
-It was a good long tough match, but I didn't see anything clever or different here.
-Some good reactions from the crowd, but nothing close to sustained heat. ***1/4
+It was a good tough long match that was very credible as a big match main event, but I didn't see anything clever or different here.
+Some good reactions from the crowd, but nothing close to sustained heat.
+Given Takayama, it was as good as you could have asked, but it was more lazy structuring from Misawa just taking his offense until he got bored and finished him off. ***1/4

 Note: the other tournament matches are edited down to 50 second clips or just a few stills are shown